Create an access review of Azure resource and Microsoft Entra roles in PIM

-For more information about licenses for PIM, refer to License requirements to use Privileged Identity Management.
+For more information about licenses for PIM, see License requirements to use Privileged Identity Management.

 To create access reviews for Azure resources, you must be assigned to the Owner or the User Access Administrator role for the Azure resources.
 To create access reviews for Microsoft Entra roles, you must be assigned to the Global Administrator or the Privileged Role Administrator role.

-Access Reviews for Service Principals requires a Microsoft Entra Workload ID Premium plan in addition to Microsoft Entra ID P2 or Microsoft Entra ID Governance licenses.
+Using Access Reviews for Service Principals requires a Microsoft Entra Workload ID Premium plan in addition to a Microsoft Entra ID P2 or Microsoft Entra ID Governance license.

 - Workload Identities Premium licensing: You can view and acquire licenses on the Workload Identities blade in the Microsoft Entra admin center.